Where to pick your own in Bucks & Oxon

 Rectory Farm, Stanton St John, near Oxford

 Rectory Farm is the biggie in our ‘hood for hand-picked punnets.
-With 45 picturesque acres to play with, you can pick a range of fruit, vegetables and flowers here, though asparagus and strawberries are the big players.
-New for this year is a family veg patch with carrots, beetroot, green beans and more.
-It’s free to go and you only pay for what you pick which will, no doubt, be less than what you eat as you do the rounds (officially, of course, we would never take more than the odd sample).
-The farm requests that you bring your own containers if possible, and have them weighed beforehand.
-Then don’t miss out on the well-stocked farm shop and excellent café.
+With 45 picturesque acres to play with, you can pick a range of fruit, vegetables and flowers here, from asparagus and courgettes to strawberries, blackcurrants and raspberries – not to mention pumpkins, come autumn.
+It’s free to go (no booking required) and you only pay for what you pick, with discounts offered to those who bring their own containers to fill.
+Don’t miss out on the well-stocked farm shop and excellent café.

 Millets Farm Centre, near Abingdon

-Though picking your own at Millets Farm isn’t free, the rather reasonable £1.50 entry is redeemable against any fruit purchased, which here is either raspberries or strawberries.
-Come August there will also be the opportunity to PYO sunflowers, and – new for this year- a dahlia farm!
-But in the meantime there’s plenty else to do on the farm: play areas, a carousel, petting animals, a garden centre and a farm shop.
+Though picking your own at Millets Farm isn’t free, the rather reasonable £1.50 entry fee is worth it for the abundant strawberries, cherries, raspberries and blackberries on offer – with plums, gooseberries and sunflowers arriving later in the year.
+In the meantime there’s plenty else to do on the farm: play areas, a carousel, petting animals, a garden centre and a farm shop.
 If you’re feeling peckish, there’s both the Farmhouse Kitchen and the Flower Garden Café providing freshly cooked, seasonal snacks and meals.
 Note: you need a ticket for PYO, and booking ahead is advisable.

 Q Gardens Farm, near Abingdon

 Things are pretty stripped back at Q Gardens Farm — as they put it, “we are simply a hut in a field” — but that doesn’t mean it isn’t a great day out.
-Currently available to pick are two varieties of strawberries at £5.50 a punnet, and it won’t be long until the raspberries and cherries are out in full force, followed by blackberries, plums, damsons, and greengages.
+Currently available to pick are cherries for £8.50 a punnet, and strawberries and raspberries at a very reasonable £6 a punnet, with apples and pears available in the autumn.
 The farm shop just across the road is stocked with high quality local produce, including a fine display of deli pies to eat now or take home.

 Copas Farm (Calves Lane Farm), near Iver

 Copas Farm is another big boy in the PYO world, with branches in Bucks and Berks apiece.
-PYO costs £4, to be refunded against the weight of the produce you’ve picked — strawberries and raspberries at the minute, and soon to be cherries.
+PYO costs £4, to be refunded against the weight of the produce you’ve picked — strawberries, cherries and raspberries at the minute, and soon to be apples, sweetcorn and plums.
 There is also a farm shop on site selling homemade apple juice, local honey, chutneys, cream, and eggs.
-Langley Country Park is just next door, so make a day of it with a picturesque wander through ‘Capability’ Brown grounds, followed by homemade cake in the park’s tearoom.
+Langley Country Park is just next door, so make a day of it with a picturesque wander through Capability Brown grounds, followed by homemade cake in the park’s tearoom.